carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 # A Very Basic Analysis

+We can do a few things without even looking at the JSONL directly.
 When we harvest tweets, it is a very good idea to do a little exploratory analysis to make sure you got what you expected.
 As we did in the previous episode, We can use the bash command `wc` (word count) to see how many lines of JSON we retrieved,